RyanClementsHax/notes/cloud/aws/ec2.md

   - for whatever you want really
 - instance metadata
 - need to do work to make it highly available
+- can turn on termination protection
+  - disables terminating an instance
+  - can disable this manually when you actually want to terminate an instance
+  - off by default

 ## AMI (Amazon Machine Image)
 - OS